Феохромоцитома

 • Dermoid cysts

 Pheochromocytomas vary in size but average 5 to 6 cm in diameter.
 They weigh 50 to 200 g, but tumors weighing several kilograms have been reported.
 Rarely, they are large enough to be palpated or cause symptoms due to pressure or obstruction.
 Regardless of the histologic appearance, the tumor is considered benign if it has not invaded the capsule and no metastases are found, although exceptions occur.
-In general, larger tumors are more likely to be malignant.
+In general, larger tumors are more likely to be recurrent or metastatic.

-Pheochromocytomas may be part of the syndrome of familial multiple endocrine neoplasia (MEN) types 2A and 2B, in which other endocrine tumors (parathyroid or medullary carcinoma of the thyroid) coexist or develop subsequently.
+Pheochromocytomas may be part of the syndrome of familial multiple endocrine neoplasia (MEN) types 2A and 2B, in which other endocrine tumors (parathyroid carcinoma or medullary carcinoma of the thyroid) coexist or develop subsequently.
 Pheochromocytoma develops in 1% of patients with neurofibromatosis and may occur with hemangioblastomas and renal cell carcinoma, as in von Hippel-Lindau disease.
 Familial pheochromocytomas and carotid body tumors may be due to mutations in genes encoding the enzyme succinate dehydrogenase or other signaling molecules.

 Symptoms and Signs of Pheochromocytoma